rust-lang/rust/src/rustdoc-json-types/README.md

 compatible with rustdoc-json-types version N.

 Currently, this crate is only used by rustdoc itself.
-Upon the stabilization of rustdoc-json, it may be start to be distributed separately for consumers of the API.
+Upon the stabilization of rustdoc-json, it may be distributed separately for consumers of the API.